-1. - This would prevent the unnecessary or premature institationalization of these patients, not only preserving family unity, but enhancing the personal dignity and quality of life for the afflicted individual.

-2. - The tax credits would provide immediate assistance to the more than a million American families caring for a loved one at home, as well as encouraging families who face this problem in the future to provide home care.

-3. - The tax credits will serve to lessen the defay the use of Medicaid and shorten the duration of time a patient might have to avail himself of its institutional care requirements.

-The tax credits would provide an incentive to families to improve the quality of care in the home.
+- 1. This would prevent the unnecessary or premature instithationalization of these patients, not only preserving family unity, but enhancing the personal dignity and quality of life for the afflicted individual. - 2.
+The tax credits would provide immediate assistance to the more than a million American families carring for a loved one at home, as well as encouraging families who face this problem in the future to provide home care. - 3.
+The tax credits will serve to lessen werdeday the use of Medicaid and shorten the duration of time a patient might have to avail himself of its institutional care requirements. - 4.
+The tax credits would provide an incentive to families to improve the quality of care in the home. - 5.
+The tax credits would be a source of spendable income ...